spottsdd/katacoda-scenarios/ws-d21-service-focused-observability/step1.md

 1. The lab instructions left.
 A terminal and Visual Studio Code IDE tabs on the right.
 Whenever working in the IDE, your work will be saved automatically.

-    You'll also find a tab titled "storedog", which you'll learn more about soon.
+    You'll also find a tab titled "Storedog", which you'll learn more about soon.

-1. If you ever create a new file in the terminal the IDE's file explorer should update within a few seconds.
-If it doesn't, click the refresh button above the file explorer and the view will update.
-The command below will create a new file called newfile.txt.

-    `touch newfile.txt`{{execute}}

 1. Now login to your <a href="https://app.datadoghq.com" target="_datadog">Datadog account</a>.
 On the right side in the terminal you should see login information for the account we created for you.
 Later if you forget the login information, run `creds`{{execute}} and you will see the information again.